South African doctors raising funds to help reconstruct face of young boy savaged by hyena | Entertainment

 - South Africa

-Internationally renowned South African plastic surgeon Dr Ridwan Mia has initiated a project to bring about a new life for a child from Zimbabwe whose face was horrifically torn apart by a hyena last month.
+Internationally renowned Indian-origin South African plastic surgeon Dr Ridwan Mia has initiated a project to create a new life for a child whose face was horrifically torn apart by a hyena.

 Mia is leading a project to reconstruct the face of nine-year-old Rodwell Khomazana, who lost an eye and his nose when he was mauled by a hyena while sleeping at an all-night vigil attended by his mother near their home in Harare.